Destinations Greece The Cyclades Mykonos

 Must ordera Mythos and patience for the room to fill

 The longest-running nightlife institution in Mykonos Town — four floors of bars and a yard that spills into the alley, mixed crowd, open until daylight.
 Not for the cocktail purist; for the late-night Mykonos experience nobody else does the same way.
-The Mykonos Town finish to most Mykonian nights since the 1980s.
+The Mykonos Town finish to most Mykonian nights since 1978.

 Since the 1980sLate · all nightMixed crowd